 Long gone were the days you could only get pizza at pizzerias.
 Nowadays pizzas are a common item on restaurant menus and it’s best for restaurateurs to keep up.
 They can start by choosing the right pizza oven.
+The process of buying commercial ovens is not without its inquires.
 The main questions to ask include what kind of pizza you want to serve, how much of it you are looking to make, your budget and from the construction perspective, how much space your kitchen has.

 The different types of ovens

 The four most common types of ovens are brick ovens, deck ovens, commercial convection ovens and conveyor ovens.
 Old school brick ovens are generally produce the best pizza.
 This is because cooking with brick ovens ensure the dough is cooked thoroughly, to the perfect level of crisp.
 Electric ones like deck ovens, commercial convection and conveyer ovens offer a different advantage: they don’t require the installation of kitchen hoods that are usually costly.
 Moreover, since these types of ovens emit heat from top and bottom, the kitchen staff won’t have to manually rotate the pizza halfway through the cooking process.